OleHolmNielsen/Slurm_tools/slurmacct/README.md

 Generate user and group accounting statistics from Slurm as an alternative to the ```sreport``` command.

-Specific start and end Time/Date must be specified.
+Specific start and end Time/Date may be specified.
+The default period is last month.
+The -c option selects the current month until today.

 A specific user, group or node partition may be specified.